Alima-T/studentsProgress/README.md

-CRM system for tracking student progress with authorization and access rights based on roles (student, teacher, administrator).
+CRM system for tracking student's progress with authorization and access rights based on roles (student, teacher, administrator).

 For full access, use the admin's username and password.